astronomer/airflow-guides/guides/airflow-datasets.md

 ## Example implementation

-In this section we'll show how datasets and data-driven scheduling can help with a classic ML Ops use case.
+In this section we'll show how datasets and data-aware scheduling can help with a classic ML Ops use case.
 We assume that two teams are responsible for DAGs that provide data, train a model, and publish the results.

 In this example, a data engineering team has a DAG that sends data to an S3 bucket.
 Then a data science team has another DAG that uses that data to train a Sagemaker model and publish the results to Redshift.